corentin-regent/poetrelease/README.md

 Poetrel is a GitHub Action that automates GitHub releases for [Poetry](https://python-poetry.org/) projects.

+Poetrel also handles publishing the project to PyPI, if provided the `pypi-token` input.

 ## Usage

-Before merging a pull request on your main branch, you can set a `poetrel:` label to this PR, for Poetrel to bump the project version accordingly, update the project Changelog, and create a GitHub release describing the changes as detailed in the Changelog.
+Before merging a pull request on your main branch, you can set a `poetrel:` label to this PR, for Poetrel to:
+- Bump the project version accordingly
+- Update the project Changelog
+- Optionally publish the new version to PyPI
+- And create a GitHub release describing the changes as detailed in the Changelog

 Here are some example labels that you may use: